j-hive/morphfits/README.md

     - outputs plot to output directory

-# GalWrap Cookbook
+# Cookbook
 ## Typical Operation
-A typical run of GalWrap involves collecting and structuring the correct data, then running the program.
+A typical run of MorphFITS involves collecting and structuring the correct data, then running the program.
 ```
 poetry run morphfits galwrap --config-path=./examples/single_ficlo/config.yaml